zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-google.md

 Inferior people give birth to inferior offspring and, thus, propagate their inferiority.

 [APZ 121.2] (# apz121.2) {# apz121.2 .ref .apz} "By what means?
-What? ”They were not terrified, they were not afraid, they were not terrified.
+What?
+"They were not terrified, they were not afraid, they were not terrified.
 Even if it is confirmed by the fact.
 "Penalties" are three penalties.
 Corporal punishment, verbal punishment, The mind is the rod.
 If the threefold bodily defilement is the body, the fourfold Verbal immorality is the rod of speech.
 The threefold depravity is the mind.